ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-functions.md

 └───────┴───────┘
 ```

-You can use the `except` expression in a `untuple` function to skip columns in a result of the query.
+You can use the `except` expression in an `untuple` function to skip columns as a result of the query.
 Example of using an `except` expression:

 Query: